We study the fundamental processes that drive, shape, and sustain cities.

 At the Mansueto Institute for Urban Innovation, our researchers come from the social, natural, and computational sciences, along with the humanities.
 Together, we pursue innovative, interdisciplinary scholarship, develop new educational programs, and provide leadership and evidence to support global, sustainable urban development.

 In the next 20-30 years, Earth will reach peak population, with the net population growth of 4 to 5 billion happening in cities.
 The Mansueto Institute creates the research, evidence, and knowledge that empowers citizens from the realms of policy, activism, and practice, to realize the potential of our increasingly urban world.

-Of the estimated 4 billion people living in urban areas worldwide, nearly a billion reside in slums.
-A coalition of researchers analyzed community maps, satellite imagery and municipal data from a dozen cities to create a general new tool for urban planning.
-The resulting study identifies key properties of street networks in order to develop the most efficient ways to build roads and water, gas and sanitation infrastructure in existing slums to quickly improve the quality of life for underserved residents.
+Check out the Forbes coverage of Luis Bettencourt’s participation in research analyzing community maps, satellite imagery and municipal data from a dozen cities to create a general new tool for urban planning.
+The study identifies key properties of street networks in order to develop the most efficient ways to build roads and water, gas and sanitation infrastructure in existing slums to quickly improve the quality of life for underserved residents.

 Over the summer, Juval Portugali, a leading researcher in adapting complexity theory to the study of cities, joined the Mansueto Institute to give a lecture on cognition, information, and the city.
 Read the insightful reflections from UChicago faculty who attended, and a recap of big ideas Professor Portugali shared.